RamonSmit/Nestable2/README.md

 ```

 `remove`:
 You can remove existing item by passing 'id' of this element.
-You also can add 'fade' parameter to fadeOut element before removing.
+To animate item removing check `effect` config option.
 This will delete the item with all his children.
 ```js
 $('.dd').nestable('remove', 1);
 ```
 This will invoke callback function after deleting the item with data-id '1'.
-It is usefull if you use effect option to animate item removing, but if you don't need it just omit second argument.
 ```js
 $('.dd').nestable('remove', 1, function(){
     console.log('Item deleted');